andrezeitz/z-dentist-milestone-4/README.md

 The program is set to be deployed automatically after each push from gitpod.

+I also set up a Postgres database with Heroku.
+1. Click on Resources in your Heroku app.
+2. In the add-ons field search for Heroku Postgres and press submit.

 ### Cloning
 How to clone this repository.